 Occupational therapists are uniquely qualified to work with children in the NICU given their strong educational foundation in mental health and specialized knowledge in neonatal care.
-This 2-hour course explores the role of the OT’s multifaceted and holistic approach in this high-risk setting to not only address medical factors and neurodevelopment, but also understand the interplay between nurture, nature, and the premature sensory system.
-It is specifically designed for practitioners interested in enhancing their knowledge base in these areas: neonatal neurodevelopment, neuroprotective developmental care interventions, sensory differences, infant and parent mental health, assessments, common pathologies, appropriate feeding, positioning, pain management practices all based on evidence-based research.
+This 2-hour course explores the role of the OT’s multifaceted and holistic approach in this high-risk setting not only to address medical factors and neurodevelopment, but also to understand the interplay between nurture, nature, and the premature sensory system.
+It is specifically designed for practitioners interested in enhancing their knowledge base in these areas: neonatal neurodevelopment, neuroprotective developmental care interventions, sensory differences, infant and parent mental health, assessments, common pathologies, appropriate feeding, positioning, and pain management practices based on evidence-based research.

 - Describe the sensory differences in preterm infants.

 - Identify seven developmental care areas in the NICU.

 - Identify five common intervention strategies/considerations in the NICU.